CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

 In order to install HexChat, you'll need the following:

-* A laptop or desktop running Ubuntu 16.04 LTS
+* A laptop or desktop running Ubuntu 16.04 LTS or later
 * An open web browser (Ubuntu comes bundled native with Firefox)

 ## Installing HexChat